-Message Description Common Causes Recommended Actions Invalid Sam- ple The instrument has detected a rise followed by a significant drop in the BrAC during a single exhalation.
+Message Description Common Causes Recommended Actions Invalid Sam- ple The instrument has detected a rise followed by a significant drop in the BrAC during a sin- gle exhalation.
 Residual or Mouth Alcohol Administer a new 20 minute deprivation period and then retest the subject.
-If this problem persists, request a blood test.
+If this problem persists, request a blood test. blood test.
 Range Ex- ceeded The alcohol level in the breath sample is too high.
-Residual or Mouth Alcohol Administer a new 20 minute deprivation period and then retest the subject.
+Residual or Mouth Alcohol Administer a new 20 minute depri- vation period and then retest the subject.
 If this problem persists, request a blood test.
-No 0.020 Agreement The two samples provided by the subject differed by more than 0.020 g/210L.
-Low or inconsistent breath volumes Residual or Mouth Alcohol Administer a new 20 minute deprivation period Re-instruct the subject in how to provide a sufficient breath sample.
-Re-test the subject while attempting to facilitate a maximum exhalation.
+No 0.020 Agreement The two samples pro- vided by the subject Low or inconsistent breath volumes Administer a new 20 minute depri- vation period differed by more than 0.020 g/210L.
+Residual or Mouth Alcohol • Re-instruct the subject in how to pro- vide a sufficient breath sample. • Re-test the subject while attempting to facilitate a maximum exhalation.
 If second No 0.020 Agreement warning is obtained, a third breath test can not be performed.
-Re-read Implied Consent and request a blood sample.
-Insufficient Sample The subject did not provide a breath sample that meets the requirements for flow, volume, and level slope within 3 minutes.
-Medical or physical limitation in providing a sufficient sample Intentional non-compliance with the operator's instructions.
-Assess the breath profile to determine whether the subject followed the instructions of the operator.
-Ask the subject if they possess any medical conditions that would prevent them from complying with the operator's instructions.
-Assess the stature of the subject.: Subjects who are elderly and are frail or of very small stature may have more difficulty providing the minimum required volume of air.
-Verify that the subject still desires to voluntarily provide a breath sample.
-Re-instruct the subject and request a second test.
-If a second Insufficient message or a verbal refusal is obtained reread the Implied Consent Notice and request a blood test.
-Incompati- ble Software Version The software version couldn't be verified during the Instrument Diagnostics.
-The software was busy at the time the Diagnostic was performed.
-Allow the instrument a few minutes to come ready and attempt another diagnostic.
+Re-read Implied Consent and re- quest a blood sample.
+Insufficient Sample The subject did not provide a breath sam- ple that meets the requirements for flow, volume, and level slope within 3 minutes.
+Medical or physical limitation in providing a sufficient sam- ple Assess the breath profile to deter- mine whether the subject followed the instructions of the operator. volume, and level slope within 3 volume, and level slope within 3 volume, and level slope within 3 volume, and level • slope within 3 • Intentional non-compliance slope within 3 • Assess the stature of the subject.: Subjects who are elderly and are frail or of very small stature may have more difficulty providing the minimum required volume of air.
+Verify that the subject still desires to voluntarily provide a breath sample. • Re-instruct the subject and request a second test.
+If a second Insufficient message or a verbal refusal is obtained re- read the Implied Consent Notice and request a blood test.
+Incompati- ble Software Version The software version couldn't be verified dur- ing the Instrument Di- agnostics. • The software was busy at the time the Diagnostic was performed.
+Allow the instrument a few minutes to come ready and attempt another diagnostic. ble Software couldn't be verified dur- ing the Instrument Di- the time the Diagnostic was Allow the instrument a to come ready and atter

-Summary of Common Instrument Display Messages (Part 2)
+Summary of Common Instrument I Display Messages ( (Part 2) 1 / 0